oceanprotocol-archive/OEPs/6/README.md

 ## Specification

 The **Service Metadata** information should be managed using an API on the Ocean Agent.
-The rest of this document defines a specification designed for the Kubernetes environment.
-This API should exposes the following capabilities in the Ocean Agent:
+This API should exposes the following capabilities in the Ocean Agent via HTTP REST

-Kubernetes specific note:

-* Helm is one of K8s package manager(here's a [list of competitors](https://blog.hasura.io/draft-vs-gitkube-vs-helm-vs-ksonnet-vs-metaparticle-vs-skaffold-f5aa9561f948)), which uses a file named values.yaml to set properties.
-* As the name suggests, the configuration is yaml formatted, which is syntactically similar to JSON.

 ### Registering a new Service